Ernest Harmon Air Force Base: Base schools

 The base's civilian dependent population continued to grow during the early 1960s and the schools expanded along with them.
-A new high school (now being used by Newfoundland and Labrador's community college, the College of the North Atlantic) was opened and in 1962–63, the high school teaching staff increased to 25 while the elementary-middle school staff of teachers jumped to 42.
+A new high school was opened and in 1962–63, the high school teaching staff increased to 25 while the elementary-middle school staff of teachers jumped to 42.

-By 1965–66, the last year of military operations at Ernest Harmon AFB, the total school population had now grown to over 1000 elementary students and 38 teachers and the high school had a population of 171 junior high and 235 high school students with 28 teachers.
-When the base closed in 1966, so did the school system, which had 1,175 elementary students and 43 teachers and 405 junior and high school students and 26 teachers upon closure.
+By 1965–66, the last year of military operations at Ernest Harmon AFB, the total school population had grown to over 1,000 elementary students and 38 teachers and the high school had a population of 171 junior high and 235 high school students with 28 teachers.
+When the base closed in 1966, so did the school system; the system had 1,175 elementary students and 43 teachers, as well as 405 junior and high school students and 26 teachers, upon closure.